Munfred/scbc/README.md

 # scbc
-Attemmpts at making a single cell transcriptomic clock by using age annotation for doing regression on scRNA-seq blood samples
+Attempts at making a single cell transcriptomic clock by using age annotation for doing regression on scRNA-seq blood samples